gbmhunter/MFixedPoint/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v5.3.0.0 2013/07/24 Added fixed-point, 64-bit, slow library (Fp64s).
+v5.3.0.1 2013/07/24 Updated README to describe the differences between the four libraries better. v5.3.0.0 2013/07/24 Added fixed-point, 64-bit, slow library (Fp64s).
 Added relevant unit tests.
 Added relevant notes to README. v5.2.0.0 2013/07/24 Added arithmetic overloads (both simple and compound) and binary overloads for the Fp32s library.
 Change Suite name in FpTest-Fp32fArithmetic.cpp.
 Added '%=' overload to Fp32f library.
 Added unit tests for relevant additions. v5.1.1.0 2013/07/23 Added cast support to int32_t and float.
 Changed Suite name Fp32fCastTests to Fp32sCastTests.
 Renamed Fp32Q class to Fp32s (was meant to do this in v5.1.0.0), and updated tests/benchmarks accordingly.
 Added to all unit test filenames either 'f' or 's' to reflect new class names.